LlamaEdge/scalable-server/README.md

 # Scalable LlamaEdge API server

 [LlamaEdge](https://www.secondstate.io/LlamaEdge/) is an app development platform.
 Use it to create your own `Assistants` APIs or apps that tie together multiple custom fine-tuned models, specialized multimodal models, document ingest algorithms, vector databases, search algorithms, prompt assembly algoithms, and external SaaS API calls.
 The LlamaEdge apps are **portable even across GPUs** -- you can develop and test your app on a Macbook and deploy it on an Nvidia device.
+To learn more about how to create your own LLM inference apps using Rust and LlamaEdge, [check out our examples](https://github.com/second-state/WasmEdge-WASINN-examples/tree/master/wasmedge-ggml).

 For simple use cases, it also provides an OpenAI compatible API server out of the box through the [llama-api-server](https://github.com/second-state/LlamaEdge/tree/main/api-server) project, which allows it to serve as [a backend in frameworks like LangChain](https://github.com/langchain-ai/langchain/pull/14787).
 The key benefits of LlamaEdge over other OpenAI compatible servers are easy deployment and management.